iansan5653/github-markdown-a11y-extension/readme.md

 For testing while developing this extension:

-> **Note**: If you use `git clone` to get the repo and you keep that around after you install the extension, you can get the latest updates with a simple `git pull` then click the 'Refresh' button in the chrome://extensions/ page tools.

-1. Clone or download this repo.
+1. Clone the repo
+2. Install dependencies (`npm install`)
+3. Build the extension by running `npm run build` (or `npm run build:watch` to auto-rebuild when you make changes)
-2. Navigate to chrome://extensions/.
+4. Navigate to chrome://extensions/
-3. Flip on "Developer Mode" in the upper right-hand corner.
+5. Flip on "Developer Mode" in the upper right-hand corner
-4. Select "Load unpacked".
+6. Select "Load unpacked"
-5. Choose this unzipped repo folder.
+7. Choose repo folder
-6. Navigate to github.com.
+8. Navigate to github.com
+9. After making updates, go back to chrome://extensions/ and click the refresh button on the extension

 ### Linting rules